Hispanics in the United States Marine Corps: Korean War

 Four of those who served in the Korean War were awarded the Navy Cross, they were Private First Class Adolfo Benavides, Private First Class Mario Cardillo, Private First Class Ramon Nunez-Juarez and Private First Class Enrique Romero-Nieves.

 The Korean War also witnessed an increase in the recruitment of Hispanic women in the Marine Corps.
-Among them was Rose Franco who became one of the first female Chief Warrant Officers in the U.S. Marine Corps.
+Among them was Rose Franco who became the first Hispanic female Chief Warrant Officer in the U.S. Marine Corps.

 CWO3 Rose Franco, who in 1965 was named Administrative Assistant to the Secretary of the Navy, Paul Henry Nitze by the administration of President Lyndon B. Johnson, surprised her family by announcing that she was leaving college to join the United States Marine Corps upon the outbreak of the Korean War.
 On February 8, 1952, at the age of 20, Franco enlisted and was sent to Camp Lejeune in North Carolina where she underwent basic training.
 Upon graduation, she was sent to Camp Lejeune in North Carolina for advanced training.
 After finishing her advanced training, Rose was assigned to the duties of administrative supply assistant at Camp Pendleton in California.
 Franco retired from the Marine Corps in 1977.

 In the 1950s, three Hispanics who graduated from the United States Naval Academy became Marines and participated in the Vietnam War.
 They were Lieutenants John Gonzalez (later Colonel), Class of 1955, Ramiro Saenz (later Lieutenant Colonel), Class of 1959 and Angelo Fernandez (later Colonel), Class of 1959.